GFR-Disposal of Goods

 (v) Sale of Hazardous waste/Scrap Batteries/Electronic waste: Scrap lots comprising of hazardous waste, batteries etc. shall be sold keeping in view the extant guidelines of Ministry of Environment & Forest.
 Prospective bidders of such lots of hazardous waste/scrap batteries/ e-waste should be in possession of registration, valid on the date of e-Auction and on the date of delivery, as recycler/ preprocessor agency.

-(i) Surplus or obsolete or unserviceable goods of assessed residual value above Rupees Two Lakh should be disposed of by :
+(i) Surplus or obsolete or unserviceable goods of assessed residual value above Rupees Four Lakh should be disposed of by :

 (a) obtaining bids through advertised tender or